 Fieldiana is a peer-reviewed monographic series published by the Field Museum of Natural History.
 Fieldiana focuses on mid-length monographs and scientific papers pertaining to its collections and research.
 Manuscripts of at least 40 but rarely more than 400 pages of text will be considered.
-All manuscripts should be submitted to the Managing Scientific Editor.
+All manuscripts should be submitted via the Fieldiana's ScholarOne Page.

 Field Museum curators, research associates, and full-time scientific professional staff may submit papers for consideration with minimal financial charges for normal printing.
 Edited volumes pertaining to Field Museum collections may also be submitted for consideration under a 50% subsidy arrangement.
 The submission and peer review of these chaptered volumes should be arranged well in advance with the Managing Scientific Editor and the appropriate Associate Editor.
 Prospective volume editors should consult the section on Edited Works in the GENERAL POLICIES section of our web page.